High-Cost Special Education Program

 - Special Education teachers

-Indirect services represent up to 25 per cent of total High-Cost Special Education Program funding.
-Funding is provided to eligible First Nation recipients for the development of special education programs and services on the understanding that each First Nation student with special education needs is unique.
+Indirect services represent up to 25% of total High-Cost Special Education Program funding.
+Funding is provided to eligible First Nations recipients for the development of special education programs and services on the understanding that each First Nations student with special education needs is unique.
 Each student requires a customized program to meet their individual needs in order to best support their success.
 Examples include:

 - professional development and training for teachers and teachers' aides

 - research and development and adaptation of special education programs and materials that are culturally appropriate for First Nations students